Applying for the Pre-sessional

 How to Apply

-To apply, please complete the online application form (see the links on the right of this page).
+To apply, please complete the online application form.
 Application deadlines are normally two months before the beginning of the course: this is to allow enough time for processing your application and your visa.
 Please check the deadlines for applications on the course information pages (see the links on the left of this page).

 Track Your Application